a-s-t-e-y-a/obsidian_vault_backup/1-RoughNotes/LINUX_NETWORKING/networking through linux.md

  I am going to talk about this one by one and summariaze them all in last

 ### struct socket
+note :  this is the implementation of struct socket - https://github.com/torvalds/linux/blob/master/net/socket.c

 - struct socket is close to the user -space
 - we call them BSD socket